-- (3) The address of each of LC9 Skipper, L.P., LC9 Managers Ltd., J. Michael Chu and Scott A. Dahnke (the "Reporting Persons") is 599 West Putnam Avenue, Greenwich Connecticut 06830.
+- shares.
+The foregoing information is as of December 31, 2020 and is based solely on a Schedule 13G/A (Amendment No. 5) filed by The Vanguard Group with the SEC on February 10, 2021. - The address of each of LC9 Skipper, L.P., LC9 Managers Ltd., J. Michael Chu and Scott A. Dahnke (the "Reporting Persons") is 599 West Putnam Avenue, Greenwich Connecticut 06830.
 Each of the Reporting Persons may be deemed to have had the shared power to vote or to direct the vote of (and the power to dispose or direct the disposition of) the ordinary shares reported as beneficially owned.
 Mr. Chu and Mr. Dahnke disclaimed beneficial ownership of any ordinary shares held of record or beneficially owned by LC9 Skipper or LC9 Managers.
 The foregoing information is as of May 28, 2020 and is based solely on a Schedule 13D filed by the Reporting Persons with the SEC on May 29, 2020.
 The shares reported as beneficially owned are ordinary shares issuable upon conversion of the 2026 Exchangeable Notes.
 The 2026 Exchangeable Notes were repurchased by our Company on March 9, 2021 and the 33,057,840 ordinary shares are no longer beneficially owned by the Reporting Persons. - (4) The address of BlackRock, Inc. is 55 East 52nd Street, New York, New York 10055.
 Of the amount reported as beneficially owned, BlackRock, Inc. has sole voting power over 15,994,543 ordinary shares, shared voting power over no ordinary shares and sole dispositive power over all 17,550,709 ordinary shares.
-The foregoing information is as of December 31, 2020 and is based solely on a Schedule 13G/A (Amendment No. 2) filed by BlackRock, Inc. with the SEC on February 5, 2021. - (5) Includes 389,917 ordinary shares held indirectly through RonRuss Partners, Ltd. - (6) Reflects our ordinary shares and 739,583 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021.
+The foregoing information is as of December 31, 2020 and is based solely on a Schedule 13G/A (Amendment No. 2) filed by BlackRock, Inc. with the SEC on February 5, 2021. - (5) Includes 389,917 ordinary shares held indirectly through RonRuss Partners, Ltd. - Reflects our ordinary shares and 739,583 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021.
 Includes 40,160 shares held indirectly through Breeze Hill Investments, LLC, 17,912 shares held indirectly through GCO Management, LLC, which is owned by a family trust, and 27,875 shares owned indirectly by a family trust.
-Mr. Del Rio has shared voting and investment power over the shares held through Breeze Hill Investments, LLC. - (7) Reflects our ordinary shares and 85,000 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021. - (8) Reflects our ordinary shares and 87,500 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021. - (9) Reflects our ordinary shares and 187,500 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021. - (10) Reflects our ordinary shares and 125,000 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021. - (11) Reflects our ordinary shares and 1,394,583 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021 and 55,837 RSUs and PSUs that will vest within 60 days of March 2, 2021 that are held collectively by our current directors and current executive officers.
+Mr. Del Rio has shared voting and investment power over the shares held through Breeze Hill Investments, LLC. - Reflects our ordinary shares and 85,000 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021 - Reflects our ordinary shares and 87,500 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021. - Reflects our ordinary shares and 187,500 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021. - (10) Reflects our ordinary shares and 125,000 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021. - (11) Reflects our ordinary shares and 1,394,583 ordinary shares issuable upon the exercise of options that are exercisable on or within 60 days of March 2, 2021 and 55,837 RSUs and PSUs that will vest within 60 days of March 2, 2021 that are held collectively by our current directors and current executive officers.